MrBertie/community-plugins-browser/README.md

 # How to use

-Open `Community Plugins Browser` from the command palette, or add a button to the Ribbon if you need regular, quickly access.
+Open `Community Plugins Browser` from the command palette, or add a button to the Ribbon if you need quicker access.

 🦜"That's all folks."